CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Introduction

 In practice, small corrections are applied for residual electric-field ($\vec\beta\times\vec E$) and vertical pitch effects away from the ideal magic configuration; these are sub-ppm but enter the final error budget.

 While this conventional approach has been extraordinarily successful, it also constrains the experimental configuration to a narrow kinematic regime.
-Alternative methods—employing different focusing concepts or magnet geometries—would naturally introduce distinct systematic effects and serve as valuable cross-checks, thereby reinforcing the robustness of the overall global program and confidence in both past and future results.
+The statistical precision of $\omega_a$ can be expressed as~\cite{Muong-2:2007tpa}

+where $\gamma$ is the Lorentz factor, $\tau$ the muon lifetime at rest, $P$ the beam polarization, $N$ the total number of stored muons, and $A$ the decay asymmetry.
+Since $\omega_a \propto B$ (Eq.~\ref{eq:wa_pureB}), the sensitivity improves linearly with the magnetic field and with $\gamma\tau$, and with the square root of the number of events $\sqrt{N}$.
+This relation highlights that, beyond increasing the number of detectable muons, raising the muon energy—and hence $\gamma$—provides an efficient route to improving statistical precision.
+However, operating at higher energies requires abandoning the conventional magic-$\gamma$ condition.
+Consequently, the experiment must adopt a novel focusing scheme that suppresses electric-field corrections, for example by eliminating electric fields in the storage region.

+One such concept for measuring the muon $g\!-\!2$ is being pursued by the J-PARC Muon $g\!-\!2$/EDM collaboration~\cite{abe_new_2019}.
+The experiment is developing a technique based on re-accelerated positive muons with low emittance.
+The use of a high-quality muon beam eliminates the electric field within the storage region, thereby achieving a configuration effectively equivalent to the pure-magnetic condition of Eq.~\eqref{eq:wa_pureB}.
+While innovative, this method is intrinsically limited to positive muons because it relies on the laser ionization of muonium~\cite{Zhang:2022ilj}, and thus cannot address the negative-muon case.
+In terms of achievable precision, the design goal of about 0.45~ppm for Phase~1 remains below the Fermilab benchmark of 0.13~ppm.

-It is noteworthy that the Fermilab experiment measured only the positive-muon ($\mu^+$) $g\!-\!2$, whereas the earlier Brookhaven E821 experiment measured both charge states~\cite{muon_g-2_collaboration_measurement_2004}.
-As illustrated in Figure~\ref{fig:gm2}, the present global sensitivity is overwhelmingly driven by the Fermilab $\mu^+$ data.
-The E821 results for $\mu^+$ and $\mu^-$ were found to be consistent within their respective uncertainties, providing an important validation of Charge–Parity–Time (CPT) symmetry~\cite{Muong-2:2007ofc}.
+It is also noteworthy that the Fermilab experiment measured the $g\!-\!2$ of only the positive muon ($\mu^+$), whereas the earlier Brookhaven E821 experiment measured both charge states.
+Their results are shown in Fig.~\ref{fig:gm2}.
+The present global sensitivity is overwhelmingly driven by the Fermilab $\mu^+$ data.
+The E821 results for $\mu^+$ and $\mu^-$ were found to be consistent within their respective uncertainties, providing an important validation of Charge–Parity–Time (CPT) symmetry~\cite{Bluhm:1999dx,Muong-2:2007ofc, Gomes:2014kaa}.
 In the Standard-Model Extension (SME) framework, the dominant framework for systematic CPT and Lorentz invariance tests, the CPT- and Lorentz-violating signatures for muons are encoded in a set of coefficients \cite{Bluhm:1999dx,Kostelecky:2008ts}.
-The corresponding coefficients have not been constrained by high-precision data for over two decades due to the absence of a modern $\mu^-$ $g\!-\!2$ measurement, highlighting the unique discovery potential of a dedicated $\mu^-$ experiment.
+The corresponding coefficients have not been constrained by high-precision data for over two decades due to the absence of a modern $\mu^-$ $g\!-\!2$ measurement.